 - Use limescale silencer (such as Sentinel X200), this will breakdown limescale in the system as it acts like a cleaner.

 - Fit a limescale reducer, this will collect limescale as it passes through the filter.

 Central Heating Sludge

-If this is the case, it’s likely the temperature difference between the flow and return pipes is above what it should be, causing the boiler to lock out.
+Essentially, bits of the sludge are restricting water flow, so the heated water isn’t travelling around the system as quickly as it should.
+If this is the case, the temperature difference between the flow and return pipes is above what it should be, causing the boiler to lock out.

 Dirty Water When Bleeding Radiators

-How To Fix And Prevent Heating Sludge Build-Up
+How to Fix and Prevent Sludge Build-up

 - Inspect and clean the heat exchanger.